Suggested Hymns from HymnSite.com

 Closeness indeed consists of more than mere proximity and common experiences.
 It is more than knowledge and awareness.
 Closeness occurs when a connection happens at a deeper, more personal, more intimate level; it involves being close to someone emotionally and spiritually.

 Fanny Crosby is by far the most prolific hymn writer of the Christian era.
 As was true of so many of her hymns and poems, this week's featured hymn came to her very quickly as an inspiration.
 Silas Vail played one of his newly composed tunes for her.
 As she listened, she suddenly exclaimed, "That chorus says, 'Close to Thee!'"
 Immediately she set to writing the words, and that evening the hymn was complete.
-This sudden and beautiful expression of closeness to Jesus was born of her own personal relationship with the Lord.
+This sudden and beautiful expression of closeness to Jesus was born from her own personal relationship with the Lord.
 Enjoy the nearness that she shares as you read her words:

 1. Thou my everlasting portion,